ViBlog/viewpager/viewpager-intro.md

 </android.support.v4.view.ViewPager>
 ```

-#### v4.PagerTabStrip
+### v4.PagerTabStrip
-PagerTabStrip is similar but have slight modifications, it is separated from the content by a divider, it underlines the selected page and let the user click on the next and previous page to navigate to it.
+PagerTabStrip is similar with slight differences.
+It is separated from the content by a divider, it underlines the selected page and let the user click on the next and previous page to navigate.

 ![PagerTabStrip rendering][pagerTabStripAnimated]